rsmaller/carg/README.md

 For example, there is no formatter for an array of 100 pointers to functions that accept integers and return a character.
 Nor should you expect data remotely resembling that from a user.

+To set up the library to use your argument vector, call `libcargInit()` with the argument count and vector; the argument vector should ideally be a const double pointer.

+At the end of your usage of this library, be sure to call `libcargTerminate()` to clean up any heap-allocated memory and prevent memory leaks.

 ### Setting a Usage Message
 It's likely the first thing you will want to do is declare a usage message for your program.
 The `setUsageMessage()` function allows you to do this; it sets a usage message that caps out at 1023 characters.